stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

   Consulting the notes and sketches I had jotted down, I was impressed by the complexity of the hallways, and by the possibility that I had made a fundamental error.
-Of the six openings leading out of the central space, I had chosen a certain one as that by which I had entered&mdash;using a sighting-arrangement as a guide.
+Of the six openings leading out of the central space, I had chosen a certain one as that by which I had entered--using a sighting-arrangement as a guide.
 When I stood just within the opening, the corpse fifty yards away was exactly in line with a particular lepidodendron in the far-off forest.
-Now it occurred to me that this sighting might not have been of sufficient accuracy&mdash;the distance of the corpse making its difference of direction in relation to the horizon comparatively slight when viewed from the openings next to that of my first ingress.
+Now it occurred to me that this sighting might not have been of sufficient accuracy--the distance of the corpse making its difference of direction in relation to the horizon comparatively slight when viewed from the openings next to that of my first ingress.
 Moreover, the tree did not differ as distinctly as it might from other lepidodendra on the horizon.